The Various Types of Child Custody

 Joint Custody Pros and Cons

-If you do have a joint custody arrangement for your children, you should be sure to keep track of all the money you spend on your child's living needs.
+If you do have a joint custody arrangement, be sure to keep track of all the money you spend on your child's living needs.
 If your ex ever calls you to court to complain that he or she spends more money caring for the child than you do, you will have the documents you need to show just how much you spend caring for your child.

-Child Custody cases are legally complicated and put quite a bit of emotional stress on the parents.
-Getting professional feedback from an impartial party can help you make the right decisions.
+Child custody cases are legally complicated and put quite a bit of emotional stress on parents and children.
+Getting professional feedback from an expert can help you make the right decisions.
 If you have questions about the various types of child custody, and which may be best for your child, your best option is to speak with a local family law attorney.